 If you intend to study for just one term, it is possible to do so on a tourist visa.
-However, if you wish to study for longer, it is necessary to get a short-term student visa (a D4 visa).
+However, if you wish to study for longer, it is necessary to get a short-term student visa.
 More information on visas

 is available on the KLEC website.
-The official website of the Korean National Tourist Office (KNTO) also provides lots of useful information, both on travel and study: www.tour2korea.com.
+The official website of the Korean National Tourist Office (KNTO) also provides lots of useful information, both on travel and study.

-Lots of websites advertise homestays (www.gohomestay.com is a good one).
+Lots of websites advertise homestays in Seoul.
 Finding a boarding house (which is usually cheaper) on your own can be a little more

 difficult; the ajumma usually only speaks Korean, but the KLEC office can help you find one.
-Rent, including breakfast and dinner, is usually between 400,000 to 500,000 won (about $415-$515) a month and the boarding houses almost always
+Rent, including breakfast and dinner, is usually between $500-$1000 a month, and the boarding houses almost always

 have their own washing machine.